banisterious/obsidian-charted-roots/wiki-content/FAQ.md

 - Check that "Sync on file modify" is also enabled
 - Ensure person notes have valid `cr_id` fields

+### When should I run "Fix bidirectional relationship inconsistencies"?

+**Good times to run it:**
+- After manual edits where you added a relationship to one person but forgot the reciprocal link
+- As a periodic sanity check during active data entry (every 10-20 manual edits)
+- Before major exports or canvas generation

+**When it's unnecessary:**
+- After GEDCOM imports — the importer already creates complete bidirectional relationships
+- After using the plugin's built-in relationship editing UI

+**Important:** If you have unresolved parent claim conflicts (e.g., step-parents), resolve those first before running the bidirectional fix.

 ### GEDCOM import shows errors

 - Verify the file is valid GEDCOM 5.5.1 format